bartificer/programming-by-stealth/docs/pbs64.md

 We’re nearing the end of our first look at forms in Bootstrap 4.
 This is by no means a comprehensive guide to every single form-related feature in Bootstrap, far from it, but we will have a nice overview by the time we’re done.

 To date we’ve learned how to take input from users, lay out our forms, and work with buttons.
-In the next instalment we’ll learn how to create richer inputs using Bootstrap’s _Input Group_ component, and in the instalment after that we’ll round things out with an introduction to Bootstrap’s form validation features.
+In the next instalment we’ll learn how to create richer inputs using Bootstrap’s _Input Group_ component, and in the instalment after that, we’ll round things out with an introduction to Bootstrap’s form validation features.